A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

 The rows and columns are still increasing with respect to the lexicographic ordering if we ignore the empty spaces in the column that contained $\{(m,i),(m_1,i_1),\dots, (m_s,i_s)\}$.

 We will create a new partition shape filling of $n$ boxes by inserting the entries we removed back into this filling.

 Let $d = r'-r$.
 We first insert $(m - d, i)= (k,i)$ into row $r$ using Algorithm \ref{alg: insertion}.
-We modify the first coordinate to maintain condition (4).
-Since $(k,i)$ is the smallest unread tuple, we know that $(k,i)$ goes in the first box in row $r$ that contains an unread tuple.
-From (5) and (6), we know this is the box that we add to $\nu$ at this step.
+Note that we use $(m-d,i)$, rather than $(m,i)$, to maintain condition \ref{cond: iii}.
+This change does not change the fact that the entries in the filling satisfy condition \ref{cond: i}.